pxc/gitbook/text/02_Git_Object_Db_Basics/1_Trees_and_Blobs.markdown

      v2.2 or v3.x or whatever), unless explicitly otherwise stated.
     ...

-A "blob" object is nothing but a chunk of binary data.
+A _blob_ object is nothing but a chunk of binary data.
 It doesn't refer to anything else or have attributes of any kind, not even a file name.

 Since the blob is entirely defined by its data, if two files in a